AgoraIO-Usecase/AgoraChat-UIKit-rn/docs/v3/en/index.en.md

 The `packages` folder include `react-native-agora-chat-callkit` and `react-native-agora-chat-uikit` packages.
 There may be additional packages in the future according to requirements.

 - `react-native-agora-chat-callkit`: Primarily assists users in integrating audio and video call functionalities.
-- `react-native-agora-chat-uikit`: Primarily assists users in integrating `react-native-chat-sdk` functionalities.
+- `react-native-agora-chat-uikit`: Primarily assists users in integrating `react-native-agora-chat` functionalities.
 If you are interested, you can click the links in the reference section for further details.

 [Callkit SDK Documentation Entry](./callkit.en.md)
 [UIkit SDK Documentation Entry](./uikit.en.md)